-Sports betting is gambling because you’re risking something of value to win something of equal or greater value.
+Fundamentally, sports betting is gambling because you’re risking something of value to win something of equal or greater value.

-Gambling typically involves three key elements:
+Gambling involves three key elements:

 - Consideration: The amount wagered or risked.